alexdesander/stgi/README.md

 Basically, STGI allows you to define ui areas and put a texture and text on them.
 It also detects if the cursor hovers over non-transparent parts of the texture.
 This allows pixel perfect mouse hit detection for sprite based user interfaces.

 STGI is fairly well optimized, with a main focus on static sprites.
-It also supports animated sprites (not yet) and rendering text (not yet).
+It also supports animated sprites and rendering text.

 ## Demo
 ![hello_stgi example](./showcase.png)